-The Best Curl-Defining Techniques For Natural Hair, According to YouTube
+How to Spiral Curls on Natural Hair, According to YouTube

 Although I’ve gotten over my deeply rooted frizzy hair complex, that doesn’t mean I’ve neglected my search for an easy way (key word: easy) to make my curls bounce and spiral.
 In fancier terms, I want definition and to enhance what’s already there.
-What I’ve learned is that sometimes gels and creams simply don’t cut it.
+What I’ve learned is that sometimes gels and creams simply don’t cut it—but knowing how to spiral curls does.

-When you factor in all of the processes we typically put our strands through–like coloring or heat-styling–it’s no wonder our natural curls start to fall flat over time.
+When you factor in all of the processes we typically put our strands through—like coloring and heat-styling—it’s no wonder our natural curls start to fall flat over time.
 What we really need to do beyond investing in curling products is literally manipulate our hair back into its original pattern.
-Albeit it takes time and consistency, there are some tried and true techniques that make this a reality.
+Albeit it takes time and consistency, there are some tried-and-true techniques that make this a reality.

 Shingling Method